Cost-effective medical technologies for supporting infection management

 4

 Patients staying at a hospital expect to recover quickly and receive the best possible care without being exposed to any unnecessary harm.
-Developing a resistant infection can prolong hospital stay and impede a quick recovery.
+Developing a resistant infection can prolong hospital stay, impede quick recovery, and increase healthcare costs.
+Appropriate use of medical devices and in vitro diagnostics can help avoid unnecessary and costly therapies, reduce exposure to antibiotics, resulting in more predictable patient pathways, reduced length of stay, and lower probability of re-admissions.

 Technology examples: